 “It’s a shame what happened to Valefor,” he said.

-“I used to think like that,” I said, I then looked towards Siren, and then at Lil’ D and Billy sitting at on of the tables and added, “But not anymore.”
+then at Lil’ D and Billy sitting at on of the tables and added, “But

 The night went perfectly, Lil’ D played her drums like a seasoned pro.
 Billy proved to be a man of his word, again playing his guitar with as much skill as he said he had in that article, and Siren, well she sang beautifully.
 The Prom may have ended, but our night was far from over.
 We were too pumped up with our performance high to let the night end now, and even though we had over fifteen times more money to celebrate with than last time we still choose to celebrate the same way, a couple pizzas from Brookline Spa.